The True Story That Inspired

 One wintry afternoon, I sat down to read Agatha Christie's Murder on the Orient Express.
 Six and a half hours later, I arose from the couch with the book completed, and my mind utterly blown.
 Now that's how you write a murder mystery.
 The 1933 novel has everything you could want in a winter read: A massive cast of idiosyncratic and quirky individuals, a lavish setting, and, most chillingly, a plot that has basis in truth.

-On Friday, November 10, a new film adaptation of Murder on the Orient Express hits theaters, since 20th Century Fox recognized, as I did, this is the perfect little story.
+Last week a new film adaptation of Murder on the Orient Express hit cinemas, since 20th Century Fox recognised, as I did, this is the perfect little story.
 While the novel is fictional, Christie kept a famous scandal in mind when coming up with the murderer’s central motivation.

 Advertisement